Video-First Culture: Critical for Remote Communications and Meeting Success

 Video calls are interactive and engaging.
 Think how a supervisor’s smiling face, verbal “great job” and a video high-five can have a more positive impact than a “great job” in an email.
 Or how having a quick cup of coffee with co-workers on video might not be the same as sharing a mug in the break room – but it comes close.

 So you’ve decided to adopt a video-first culture.
 Fantastic!
 Now you have to master it.
 Although many companies are much more familiar and comfortable with video conferencing tools than they were five months ago, here are three tips to consider for video success:

-- Check in with staff often – Keeping employees engaged during this unprecedented work-from-home period is critical.
-Take the time to schedule a quick video chat with employees weekly, if possible, to see what challenges they’re facing and accomplishments they’ve made.
+Keeping employees engaged during this unprecedented work-from-home period is critical.
+Take the time to schedule a quick video chat with employees weekly, if possible, to see what challenges they’re facing and the accomplishments they’ve made.